RyanJarv/ryanjarv.github.io/_posts/2020-10-19-imds-persistence.md

 Additionally the magical IP of 169.254.169.254 has some interesting properties:

-NOTES: In addition to the documentation linked I'm fairly convinced I tested these.
+Update: In addition to the documentation linked I'm fairly convinced I tested these.
 However this was six months ago and it's possible I was mistaken and the documentation link is referring to normal uses of IMDS traffic.

 More importantly though from what I've heard these are at least resolved now, I haven't had time to test this though.

 * Security group rules are ignored for 169.254.169.254
   * https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Security.html (search: `don't filter traffic`)
-* Traffic mirroring does not capture traffic for 169.254.169.254
+* Flow Logging does not capture traffic for 169.254.169.254
   * https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ug.pdf (search: `not logged:`)
+  * Note: Previously this post said Traffic Mirroring which was a mistake, I just confused the two here.

 If you think of AWS as very large, always on computer you can kinda throw together something along the line's of cloud based malware.
 Below is a link to a diagram of what this may look like.